 If you're going to paint a wood ceiling, plan to prime it first.
 Many types of wood naturally bleed tannins or ooze pitch.
 The best primer for bare wood is shellac-based primer to control bleed-through discoloration.
 Shellac primer should also be your choice if you plan to paint a tin or plaster ceiling.
 Latex primer is fine for pine or other no- or low-tannin, bare softwoods.

 For varnished, stained or weathered wood, use oil-based primer, but not before sanding off at least a little sheen and any loose bits.
 Protect yourself with safety glasses and a dust mask.

 If the existing paint is water based, and ceiling paint typically is, skip the primer and simply prepare the surface for new paint by cleaning it and removing flaking paint.
 If it's oil-based, however, you can't apply water-based paint over it without first applying a bonding primer.
 The bonding primer may be latex or oil based, but as the name implies, it bonds or grips "slick" but clean, tight surfaces.

 If you aren't sure if the existing ceiling paint is oil-based, wipe a little non-acetone nail-polish remover over it, using a clean rag.
 If paint color transfers to the rag, it's water based.
 To reduce the coats you need when you change the ceiling paint color, have the primer tinted to match.

-In homes that built before 1978, have your local health department test the paint for lead content before sanding or dealing with flaking paint.
+Homes built before 1978 are likely to have paint that contains lead, according to the EPA.
+If you own an older home, have your local health department test the paint for lead content before sanding or dealing with flaking paint.

 If It's Stained

-Water stains, from roof leaks or from a bathroom above, for example, require stain-blocking primer -- after you've fixed the leak and removed any mildew or peeled paint.
-By using the right primer for any ceiling, you'll end up with an even finish, no bleed-through and no need for a redo.
+Water stains, from roof leaks or from a bathroom above, for example, require stain-blocking primer after you've fixed the leak and removed any mildew or peeled paint.
+By using the right ceiling primer, you'll end up with an even finish, no bleed-through and no need for a redo.